moveit/moveit2_tutorials/doc/examples/setup_assistant/setup_assistant_tutorial.rst

 MoveIt requires trajectory controllers with a ``FollowJointTrajectoryAction`` interface for executing planned trajectories.
 This interface sends the generated trajectory to the robot ROS 2 Controllers.

-**MoveIt Controllers** pane can be used to auto-generate the controllers to be used by the MoveIt controller manager.
+The **MoveIt Controllers** pane can be used to auto-generate the controllers to be used by the MoveIt controller manager.
 Ensure that the controller names match those configured in the previous ROS 2 controller step.
 The user interface for this step is similar to the previous one.